 The trucking industry is a serious business.
 When you’re behind the wheel, you’re taking your safety and the safety of the people around you into your own hands.
 No one ever means to get into an accident, but driving at night raises the risk.
 The good news is that there are a number of tried and true strategies to help.
-Here are six truck driving tips to stay awake and sharp no matter the hour.
+Here are 6 ways for truck truck drivers to stay alert at night and sharp no matter the hour.

 A quick, 20-minute nap can clear your head and stave off sleepiness.
 The trick here is to keep it down to 20-30 minutes.
 That’s because a longer nap will let your body slip into a different stage of the sleep cycle, and you’ll wake up groggy.
 Remember to set your alarm before getting some shut-eye, and stick to it.

 A balmy, 80-degree cab will lull you to sleep.
 Be proactive and keep the temperature down to somewhere between ‘cool’ and ‘chilly.’
 Wherever this is will depend on your preferences.
 If you’re shivering or your fingers are stiff, you’ve gone too far.
 Not enough?
 Crack the windows.
 The icy air blasting over your head will wake you up fast.

 High contrast lights can make you tired and disoriented.
 This is especially true when you’re driving in rural areas.
 Long stretches without civilization and streetlights will make you notice the darkness outside the cab and the intensely bright gauges and other lights inside.
 Try to turn your dashboard lights down, although keep them bright enough to see.

 Driving with the radio on all the time may sound like a good idea to help keep you awake.
 However, a steady stream of music, talk shows, or books on tape can become exhausting.
 The more your brain needs to think about what it’s hearing, the more it will get tired.
 That’s why it’s good to take regular breaks from the radio.
 Just be sure to turn it back on when the steady hum of the tires makes you sleepy.